 Bachelor of Fine Arts

-The BFA in Fine Arts is a professional degree for students who want intensive study of the visual arts.
-The BFA in Fine Arts is divided into areas of studio emphases, which provide the individual student’s focus for their program.
-The Art and Design Department offers emphases in Drawing and Painting; Graphic Design; Printmaking; Photography; and Ceramics.
+The BFA in Art is a professional degree for students who want intensive study of the visual arts.
+The BFA in Art is divided into studio emphases and areas of focus.
+The Department of Art and Design offers emphases in graphic design and studio art.
+Students pursuing a studio art emphasis choose two areas of focus: drawing and painting, graphic design, printmaking, photography, and ceramics.
 All emphases in the BFA programs share the same requirements in General Education Curriculum and Art Core but vary in the Major Courses requirements.

 Ceramics professor demonstrates a pottery technique